Here you will find much useful information about us, our Sections, what we do and the fun we have.

-We have three Beaver Colonies, two Cub Packs and two Scout Troops.
+We have three Beaver Colonies, three Cub Packs and two Scout Troops.
 To learn about our Beaver Colonies, Cub Packs or Scout Troops, select the relevant section from the main menu bar at the top of this page.

 From 14 to 18 years, young men and women can join the Explorers – the nearest unit meets in Yapton.

 From the age of 18, young men and women become members of the Scout Network.